Preschool

 During the summer months, often schools have limited hours.
 If you cannot get through at the below locations call 906-863-5665 ext 1046 and we will get your information to the right person!

-Interested Applicants- Please fill out this brief Google intake survey and you will be contacted by a teacher.
+Interested Applicants- Please fill out this brief Google intake survey and you will be contacted by a teacher starting in March or April of 2024.

 Menominee Early Childhood Center- Head Start